JNOSQL/jnosql-book/en/part4/chapter4_1.md

 Beyond this annotation, the producer method with the entity manager is required.

-The benefits of use this qualifier instead of creating a new one.
-If the Manager Entity be produced using `Database` as a qualifier, Artemis will create classes such as DocumentRepository, ColumnRepository, etc. automatically.
+The benefits using this qualifier instead of creating a new one is that if the Manager Entity is produced using `Database` as a qualifier, Artemis will create classes such as DocumentRepository, ColumnRepository, etc. automatically.